 Checking blood sugar levels.
 Injecting insulin.
 Carefully watching your diet.
 If this describes a normal day in your life, or that of a senior you love, you know firsthand the challenges that come with a diagnosis of diabetes.
-As November is National Diabetes Awareness Month, the Topeka senior care team at Grace Home Care is pleased to share the following important information every diabetic – and every member of the family who cares for one – should know.
+As November is National Diabetes Awareness Month, Grace Home Care is pleased to share the following important information every diabetic – and every member of the family who cares for one – should know.

 What Does It Mean to Have Diabetes?